 Raise an issue on GitHub if there are errors in the character name, or uncertainties about the gender of a specific character.
 Then the group can comment.

-Try to code all characters that have speaking parts in the script that’s included in the corpus (data.json).
+Code all characters that have speaking parts in the script that’s included in the corpus (data.json).
 This might be fewer than the total number of characters in the game.
 The file “characters.txt” has an automatically generated list of all unique names in the script.

-Characters should only be assigned to a specific gender group if they have a specific name that the game characters could use to refer specifically to them.

-Do code:

-Characters referred to by a common name.

-Names that refer to specific people can be coded, such as “Tom’s Mother”, or “The General” or “Queen”, if it’s clear this is used as a reference to a specific character.

-Do not code:

-Generic names.
-For example, generic names that refer to the character's job “Guard”, “Villager” can be left out or coded as “neutral”.

-Names that only make sense to the player.
-There are cases such as “Soldier at Entrance” which would not be used by characters in the game world to refer to that character, and these should not be coded.

 Coding

-The aim is to code the player’s interpretation of the gender of each character.
+The aim is to code the (Western) player community’s interpretation of the gender of each character.
+There may be disagreement: reasons for coding decisions in edge cases should be documented in CodingNotes.txt for each game.

 Any label can be used as a gender category.
 Letters should be lowercase.
 Some conventions help the unification of the data later on.
 If you assign a character to the male category, use the label “male” (rather than “man”, “boy” etc.).
 If you assign a character to the female category use the label “female” (rather than “woman”, “lady”, “girl” etc.).
 Characters can be coded as having no gender (e.g. “genderless”), but only with positive evidence.